5.9 Occupational Safety and Health (OSH)

 This form provides OWCP with an initial medical report and the physician or medical facility with a billing form for emergency treatment.
 Issuance of the CA-16 authorizes OWCP to pay medical expenses incurred.

 Part A is completed by the student’s supervisor and submitted to the physician or medical facility within 48 hours of examination and/or treatment.
-Part B is completed by the attending physician as promptly as possible after initial examination and sent to the appropriate OWCP district office.
+Part B is completed by the attending physician as promptly as possible after initial examination and faxed to OWCP.

 When there is a need for medical follow-up for the work-related injury by a second health-care provider, the center must email/mail the name and address of that provider to OWCP or instruct the student (in writing) to do so.